-Based on the particular project, what areas pose significant risks to timely completion of the project?
-What experience or other factors can help in managing or mitigating those risks?
+- Based on the particular project, what areas pose significant risks to timely completion of the project?
+What experience or other factors can help in managing or mitigating those risks? - Can the risks of the project be managed without using Supplemental Bidder Responsibility Criteria, and relying instead on ensuring that the contractor awarded the project meets the performance standards of the specifications?